 About ILA

-The Swedish Section of the International Law Association was founded in 1922 by Hjalmar Hammarskjöld and Knut Agathon Wallenberg with the aim of promoting the development of international law.
-Today, the association is one of around sixty national sections of the worldwide organization International Law Association (ILA).
-ILA has ancient roots – the organization was founded in Brussels in 1873 and has since then brought together lawyers from all over the world to jointly promote the development of international law.
-ILA is currently headquartered in London and consists of more than 5,000 members.
+The Swedish Branch of the International Law Association (ILA Sweden) was founded in 1922 by Hjalmar Hammarskjöld and Knut Agathon Wallenberg with the aim of promoting the development of international law.
+Today, the ILA Sweden is one of around sixty national branches of the worldwide organization International Law Association (ILA).
+ILA has a venerable heritage – the organization was founded in Brussels in 1873 and has since then brought together lawyers from all over the world to jointly promote the development of international law.
+The ILA is currently headquartered in London and consists of more than 5,000 members.

-The activities are led by an Executive Council, where the national sections are represented, with the help of the headquarters secretariat in London.
-ILA’s purpose is to study, clarify and develop international law.
-ILA’s purpose is fulfilled primarily through work in international committees and working groups that study specific international law issues, ranging from international arbitration and dispute resolution to space law and artificial intelligence.
-Through this work, the ILA has played a crucial role in the development of international law for more than a century.
-In addition, an ILA congress is organized every two years for the organization’s members.
-The national chapters also organize activities, such as the International Law Weekend conference, which is organized in New York every year by the American chapter.
+The ILA is led by an Executive Council, where the national sections are represented.
+The ILA’s purpose is to study, clarify and develop international law, which is fulfilled primarily through work in international committees and working groups that study specific international law issues, ranging from international arbitration and dispute resolution to space law and artificial intelligence.
+Through this work, the ILA has played a crucial role in the development of international law for more than a century and a half.
+In addition, an ILA conference is organized every two years for the organization’s members.
+The national branches also organize activities, such as the International Law Weekend, which is organized in New York every year by the American Branch.

-Swedish ILA members participate in the ILA’s international activities and contribute to the important work of the association.
+ILA Sweden’s members participate in the ILA’s international activities and contribute to the important work of the association.

 +5000